Comprehensive School Counseling Plan

 - Revamped monthly calendars and student standards delivery plans that will be reviewed and updated annually so the plan remains current and reflects departmental progress and the district strategic plan (for example, adoption of an SEL screener and an SEL core program).

-Comprehensive School Counseling Plan Draft
+Comprehensive School Counseling Plan in English

 - Contacts